nickweseman/ask-edge-extension/README.md

 # Microsoft Edge Extension for Ask.com (formerly known as Ask Jeeves)

 ## Installation from the Microsoft Edge Web Store Instructions:
-1. Visit: <pending approval> to install.
+1. Visit: "<pending approval>" to install.

 ## Installation from Source Instructions:
 1. Download "Ask Extension" folder to your computer